evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 │   depth: `1`
 │   children:
 │   ├── TextNode
-│   │   full_match: `At the suggestion of VitaminDWiki, it is now possible to measure Vitamin D at the cell-level%%%But at $200 and with no data on the results%%%, virtually no one buys the test`
+│   │   full_match: `At the suggestion of VitaminDWiki, it is now possible to measure Vitamin D at the cell-level` │   │   inner_content: `At the suggestion of VitaminDWiki, it is now possible to measure Vitamin D at the cell-level` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
+│   │   full_match: `But at $200 and with no data on the results`
-│   │   inner_content: `At the suggestion of VitaminDWiki, it is now possible to measure Vitamin D at the cell-level%%%But at $200 and with no data on the results%%%, virtually no one buys the test`├── TextNode
+│   │   inner_content: `But at $200 and with no data on the results`
+│   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
+│   │   full_match: `, virtually no one buys the test`
+│   │   inner_content: `, virtually no one buys the test`├── TextNode
 │   full_match: `\n\n`
 │   inner_content: `\n\n`├── TikiCommentNode
 │   full_match: `~tc~ (alias(Factors for personalization of Vitamin D treatment)) ~/tc~`